Postgraduate Diploma in Chinese Herbal Medicine

 Herbal Medicine Teacher and Clinical Supervisor

-The course is normally taught by Mary Plunkett, based on the information provided to her as a student of Chinese Herbal Medicine with Dr. Ted Kaptchuk and on her many years of clinical experience as a CHM practitioner.
+The course is normally taught by Mary Plunkett, or other ICTCM staff who have been taught by her, based on the information provided to her as a student of Chinese Herbal Medicine with Dr. Ted Kaptchuk and on her many years of clinical experience as a CHM practitioner.

 If you wish you can go directly to the Dip.CHM Syllabus.